captionpoint/CaptionPoint-Server/public/will.md

 Make him look less like dinner.
 ---
 ## ISAAC:
 Like what?
+--
-Oh god, tell him to fix it.
+…Oh god, tell him to fix it.
 ---
 ## MARCUS:
 Yes sir.